Ergonomics. Exercises 9–16 involve applications to ergonomics, as... | Channels for Pearson+

 Z-Score

-A Z-score is a statistical measurement that describes a value's relationship to the mean of a group of values, expressed in terms of standard deviations.
-It is calculated by subtracting the mean from the value and dividing by the standard deviation.
-In this problem, calculating the Z-score for the sample mean weight of 148 lb will help determine the probability of selecting a sample of 27 adult males with a mean weight greater than this threshold.
+A Z-score is a statistical measurement that describes a value's relationship to the mean of a group of values.
+It is calculated by subtracting the mean from the value and then dividing by the standard deviation.
+In this problem, the Z-score will help determine how many standard deviations the weight of 148 lb is from the mean weight of adult males, facilitating the calculation of the probability that a randomly selected male weighs more than this value.

 Recommended video: